jeka-dev/jeka/docs/reference-guide/execution-engine-kbeans.md

 Generally _KBeans_ interact with each other by declaring KbBeans using `JkBean#getBean(MyBean.class)` method as shown in [this example](#simple-example).

-When a _KBean_ depends on another one, it's good to declare it as an instance property of the first bean as this dependency will be mentioned in the auto-generated documentation and showed explicitly in IDE tool.
+When a _KBean_ depends on another one, it's good to declare it as an instance field of the first bean, as this dependency will be mentioned in the auto-generated documentation and showed explicitly in IDE tool.

 ### KBeans in Multi-Projects